Water Cooler Ingham

 Drink great tasting water with Prestige Water Cooler Ingham

 Children and drinking water.
 Noticed, children receive a lot of sugar and calories in drinking of sugary drinks.
-Recent research shows that Dutch people from all Europeans drink the most sugary drinks.
+Recent research shows that Australian people drink the most sugary drinks.
 These sugary beverages increase the risk of overweight and type 2 diabetes.
 Did you know that drinking a can of soda daily increases the risk of diabetes type 2 by more than 20%?
 Best shocking and high time so to do something about it.
 But what can you give your child or drink and how do you handle it?
 This is about my blog today.
 Actually I should drink more water.
+Healthy drink water from your Water Cooler Ingham.

 Stop drinking soad - Stop sugar.
 A glass of soda contains about 5 sugar cubes.
 If you think that the WHO advice for children between 7 and 10 years is up to 6 sugar bubbles per day, children soon get too much sugar.
 Beside that glass of soda, children also get a lot of sugar through bread, sweets, cookies, snacks and the like.
 In my practice, I often ask children whether they have ever drank a glass of tea with 5 sugar lumps and whether they would like it.
 "Bah are too sweet" they call.
 When I say that in that nice glass of coke there are also 5 sugar beans, they often scare.